getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ### Setting the Level

-You can set the severity of an event to one of five values: fatal, error, warning, info, and debug. error is the default, fatal is the most severe and debug is the least severe.
+You can set the severity of an event to one of five values: fatal, error, warning, info, and debug. error is the default, fatal is the most severe, and debug is the least severe.

 ```python
 from sentry_sdk import configure_scope